 DEFINITIONS

-“Persons” refers to all individuals employed by, contracted by or engaged in activities with <MEMBER ORGANISATION> or a Member including but not limited to employees, interns, contractors, board members, committee members, athletes, coaches, support personnel, volunteers, technical officials, convenors, managers, administrators and participants (including spectators, parents and guardians) in events hosted, organised and sanctioned by <MEMBER ORGANISATION>.
+“Persons” refers to all individuals employed by, contracted by or engaged in activities with SRA or a Member including but not limited to employees, interns, contractors, board members, committee members, athletes, coaches, support personnel, volunteers, technical officials, convenors, managers, administrators and participants (including spectators, parents and guardians) in events hosted, organised and sanctioned by SRA.

-“Member” refers to an individual or organizations who are members or affiliates of <MEMBER ORGANISATION>.
+“Member” refers to an individual or organizations who are members or affiliates of SRA.

 “Safe Sport Commission” is responsible for administering the Safe Sport Programme.